Swimpayment/eml-api/docs/AccountApi.md

 Transfer Details

 Transfers balance and demographic data from one card/account to another.
-Sample request:                    POST /api/Account/400000000000/Transfer      {          \&quot;toId\&quot;: \&quot;400000000000\&quot;,          \&quot;username\&quot;: \&quot;josef.muscat\&quot;,          \&quot;reason\&quot;: \&quot;Transferring details.\&quot;      }                When a card is in DepositOnly status, the transfer flow will change the status temporarily to Active for movement of funds and fees, then back to DepositOnly status.
+Sample request:                    POST /api/Account/400000000000/Transfer      {          \&quot;toId\&quot;: \&quot;400000000000\&quot;,          \&quot;username\&quot;: \&quot;user.name\&quot;,          \&quot;reason\&quot;: \&quot;Transferring details.\&quot;      }                When a card is in DepositOnly status, the transfer flow will change the status temporarily to Active for movement of funds and fees, then back to DepositOnly status.

 ### Example
 ```javascript